-Regarding the current financial year, as of 23 March 2022, a total of two Supervisory Body meetings have been held, and all of the members took part in both of these meetings.
-As of that date, an additional five meetings of the Committee had been planned for the remainder of the year.
+Regarding the current financial year, one meeting of the Supervisory Body was held as of 26 March 2024: all meetings were attended by all members.
+As of that date, an additional six meetings of the Committee had been planned for the remainder of the year.